raedyping/PersonalWebsite2019/content/home/experience.md

   date_end = "2017-06-01"
   description = """

-.
+  My responsibilities included:
-  * Carried a 4-3 load of 200-level and 300-level courses for undergraduates: Developmental Psychology, Cognitive Psychology, Lab in Developmental Psychology, Behavioral Research Methods, and Statistics for Psychology Majors
+  * Designing and conducting 7+ courses annually: Developmental Psych, Cognitive Psych, Stats, Research Methods and Developmental Labs
-  * Designed and executed actual psych research with my students, virtually through mTurk and live in kindergarten classrooms
+  * Doing actual psych research with dozens of lab students, virtually through mTurk and live in kindergarten classrooms
-  * Taught undergraduates how to use R for exploring, plotting, and modelling data
+  * Teaching hundreds of undergraduates how to use R for exploring, plotting, and modelling data
   """

 [[experience]]